reactgraphqlacademy/advanced-react-patterns/README.md

 - `npm i`
 - `npm start`
 - `Open the Browser with the url http://localhost:3000` and you will be ready to start

+## License

+This material is available for private, non-commercial use under the [GPL version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).